Texas Health Presbyterian Hospital Plano Ratings

 Quality of Care - Mortality Rate

 How well does Texas Health Presbyterian Hospital Plano save lives?
-7% better than the national average, based on the overall mortality rate for critical illnesses.
+0% worse than the national average, based on the overall mortality rate for critical illnesses.

 Infectious Disease at Texas Health Presbyterian Hospital Plano